csound-plugins/csound-plugins/README.md

 ## Offline Documentation

-Static documentation can be browsed by opening site/index.html in your browser.
+Static documentation is included and can be browsed by opening `site/index.html` in your browser.
 To be able to use the search function you need to:

     # install [mkdocs](https://www.mkdocs.org/):
     pip3 install mkdocs --user

-    # generate the documentation and serveit
+    # generate the documentation and serve it
     mkdocs build && mkdocs serve

-The documentation can then be browsed at htpp://127.0.0.1:8080
+The documentation can then be browsed at http://127.0.0.1:8080